sawravchy/Flunippet/README.md

 </p>

 <p align="center">
-Flunippets is a collection of common flutter widgets snippets and shortcuts for flutter development.
+Flunippet is a collection of common flutter widgets snippets and shortcuts for flutter development.
 </p>
 <br>